wrought/wireless-networking-in-the-developing-world/wndw.md

--   •The nominal capacity of a battery (that the manufacturer usually gives for 25°C) increases with temperature at the rate of about 1%/°C.  But if the temperature is too high, the chemical reaction that takes place in the battery accelerates, which can cause the
+-   The nominal capacity of a battery (that the manufacturer usually gives for 25°C) increases with temperature at the rate of about 1%/°C.  But if the temperature is too high, the chemical reaction that takes place in the battery accelerates, which can cause the